Yu-Misaka/minicourse/README.md

 - Chapter 1: Introduction and Basic Syntax
 - Chapter 2: Useful Tactics
 - Chapter 3: Structures and Organizations
+- Problems: High-school Level Problems to be solved in Lean

 ## References